HomeDev GuideAPI Reference

 Type conditional filtering

 You can search for objects that do not implement ISearchContent as if they did.
 If the objects have properties or included methods with matching names as properties declared in ISearchContent, they are also returned if you filter by them.
-Remember that the full object is still stored in the object.
-This, and the fact you can filter by type using Optimizely Search & Navigation, means you can apply additional criteria to objects of some types using type conditional filtering.
+Remember that the object still stores the full object, which means you can apply additional criteria to objects of some types using type conditional filtering, plus you can filter by type using Optimizely Search & Navigation,

 For example, you want to search for everything included as ISearchContent (typically PageData and UnifiedFile) and apply a filter.
 For PageData objects, you want to add additional criteria.
 You can then do things like this: